ai4os/ai4-docs/source/help/faq.rst

 Virtual Machine.
-This means that standard commands for checking up resources might give you higher numbers than what is really available (ie. they give you the resources of the full Virtual Machine where Docker is running, not the resources avaible to your individual Docker container).
+This means that standard commands for checking up resources might give you higher numbers than what is really available (ie. they give you the resources of the full Virtual Machine where Docker is running, not the resources available to your individual Docker container).

 Standard commands: